Home

 Classically Italian-American dishes like garlic bread, chicken parmesan, shrimp scampi, and baked ziti are dishes developed in America by Italian immigrants and their descendants, adapting traditional recipes to local ingredients and the preferred palates of their customers.
 Many aspects of Italian-American cuisine might confuse Italians, like the practice of serving pasta as a side dish to a main meal.

 In Italy, pasta is the primo, or first course, meant to be a filling dish that precedes the secondo, or second course that consists of meats like sausages, chicken, or meatballs.
-It's fairly uncommon to serve the protein in a sauce with canned tomatoes and garlic directly on top of pasta.
+It's fairly uncommon to plate a big hunk of protein (like chicken parmesan) on top of pasta.
 In authentic Italian cuisine, the sauce is always tossed with the pasta before it gets served.

 To compile a list of the best traditional Italian restaurants in the U.S., 24/7 Tempo reviewed various food sites, including Eater, The Daily Meal, Food Network, and Gayot, along with numerous regional and city-specific sources.
 We used editorial discretion to make our final selections.
 Some of our top choices are over a century old and still owned by the third or fourth generation of the founding family.